thesmartrobot/thesmartrobot.github.io/_posts/2022-02-23-lbs-exploration.md

   <img alt="dense and sparse rewards in mountain car" width="80%" src="/img/09_dense_sparse.jpg">
 </div>

-The agent can receive a signal that progressively drives it towards the goal at top of the right hill, as show on the left, or being rewarded only when reaching the top, as on the right.
+The agent can receive a signal that progressively drives it towards the goal at top of the right hill, as shown on the left, or can be rewarded only when reaching the top, as on the right.
 The problem in the second scenario is that, if the agent doesn't know where to go, it may easily get stuck at the bottom of the valley and fail the task.

  > How should agents find information that allows them to accomplish their tasks?

 The solution is _exploration_!
 Agents should try out different actions and reach unknown states of the environment, to increase awareness about their surroundings.
 There are several ways to perform exploration.
-An agent could for instance just act randomly every and now and then, and eventually explore all possible actions and states.
+An agent could for instance just act randomly every now and then, and eventually explore all possible actions and states.
 However, this process may take an infinite amount of time and recent research has focused on establishing more informed ways to perform exploration.

 ## Bayesian Surprise